October 2, 2013 was a beautiful day for a ride.

-On this particular day, I arrived home from school, planning to bike to the Y and lift weights, as that’s what I did on Wednesday afternoons.
-But it was sunny and 68 degrees.
-And did I mention I was working on living in the moment?
-Plus, there really was nothing appealing about hanging out in the weight room at the Y, with a bunch of smelly, grunting men, proclaiming their manhood by noisily dropping their weights to the ground after every lift.
+There really was nothing appealing about hanging out in the weight room at the Y with a bunch of smelly, grunting men, proclaiming their manhood by noisily dropping their weights to the ground after every lift.

-So I texted my husband, and shared my thoughts.
-The husband, being the agreeing soul that he is, instantly agreed.
+So I texted my husband, sharing my thoughts.
+The husband, being the agreeing soul he is, quickly agreed.
 I went upstairs and changed into my bike shorts and a t-shirt.

 Now here is a little more foreshadowing for you.
 (In case you missed it, the description of a road bike was foreshadowing as well.
 Go back and reread if you must.)
 Our regular route was interrupted by the bright orange cones that frequently adorn Wisconsin roadways.
 So, we detoured, and headed south on an unfamiliar road.